 Often Lyme disease is misdiagnosed.
 The early symptoms are not unlike the flu: fever, headache, fatigue, and sometimes, but not always, a rash.
 If untreated, the disease can progress to include severe arthritis, neurological problems including numbness, weakness, paralysis, and memory loss, meningitis, and heart problems.
 Commonly, doctors misdiagnose chronic Lyme disease sufferers as having multiple sclerosis, rheumatoid arthritis, or fibromyalgia.
 There is also a controversy about treatment of Lyme disease, with the Infectious Diseases Society of America (IDSA) and insurance companies advocating a short term treatment, and others, like the International Lyme and Associated Diseases Society (ILADS) arguing for a longer term treatment.
 Within the last two months, a statute was passed providing patients and doctors the right to choose which treatment regime to follow.

 If you have Lyme disease and have been misdiagnosed or not treated effectively, you should consult a lawyer who specializes in medical negligence law.

-The Boston mdical negligence lawyers at KJC Law Firm, Kathy Jo Cook and Timothy Wilton, have more than 50 years of experience litigating serious cases.
+The Boston mdical negligence lawyers at KJC Law Firm, including Kathy Jo Cook and Timothy Wilton, have more than 90 years of experience litigating serious cases.
 KJC Law Firm handles cases for clients all across the state of Massachusetts.